dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Extensibility
 * Naturally fits async and event driven programming
 * Request-Response is a special case

-## Publish-Subscribe: Considerations

-* Designing topics can be challenging
-* Designing payloads can be challenging
-* A publisher may assume that a subscriber is listening, when in fact it is not
-* Assuring delivery of messages to subscriber involves additional topics and overheads
-* Hiding information from subscribers (can be solved with encryption)
-* Rogue publishes by malicious or faulty nodes (can be solved with signatures)

 ## What is MQTT